 You are permitted to enroll in courses offered by the Masters programs in Political Sciences, History, Global History and North American Studies.

-(Vorlesungsverzeichnis, VV) which is available about one month prior to the beginning of the semester.
-It is structured by departments, degrees and modules.
+- The Course Catalog (or Vorlesungsverzeichnis/VV) is available about one month prior to the beginning of the semester.
+It can be viewed in either German or English.

 Freie Universität Berlin's accommodation service offers various off-campus dorms and single or shared apartments.
 Since there has been an increase in the demand for student housing in Berlin, you should apply for housing as soon as possible after receiving your admission letters.
 Registration for accommodations will be accommodated on a first come, first serve basis.
 Find more information about housing on the Accommodations website.